-Shiny Brownie Crust – I have finally cracked it!
-Here is EVERYTHING you need to know to give you a shiny crust on any brownie recipe!
+Shiny Brownie Crust – I’ve finally cracked it!
+Here’s EVERYTHING you need to know to give you a shiny crust on any brownie recipe!

 A BROWNIE IS NOT FULLY DRESSED WITHOUT ITS SHINY CRUST.